Foreign trade

 Not applied | |

-The data are published 40 days after the end of reference period (T + 40).
-Data are published monthly.
-Data of the current year are revised monthly, data of the two previous years are revised twice a year (releaserein March and October). | |
+The data are published 40 days after the end of reference period (T + 40 days).
+The data are published monthly.
+The data of the current year are revised monthly; the data of the two previous years are revised twice a year (released in March and October). | |

 The data have been published at the time announced in the release calendar. |

 The data for 1993–2003 are entirely comparable, but in May 2004, when Estonia acceded to the European Union, the data collection method changed.
 When comparing statistics produced prior to and after the accession of Estonia to the European Union, the following changes in methodology have to be taken into consideration: 1.
 Before the accession, foreign trade statistics were based on customs declarations and covered trade almost completely.
-Since the accession, foreign trade statistics on trade between European Union Member States are based on monthly Intrastat reports, which have to be submitted only by those enterprises whose value of exports or imports in trade with the Member States in the year preceding the reference period or during the reference period exceed the statistical threshold set by Statistics Estonia.
+Since the accession, foreign trade statistics on trade between European Union Member States are based on monthly Intrastat reports, which have to be submitted only by those enterprises whose value of exports or imports in trade with Member States in the year preceding the reference period or during the reference period exceeds the statistical threshold set by Statistics Estonia.
 The data for the remaining enterprises are estimated.
-The data missing due to non-response, insufficient completion of questionnaires and delays in data submission are also replaced by estimations.
-2. In the case of Intrastat, statistics compiled based on the special trade system do not coincide with the data compiled on the basis of the special trade system of customs declarations.
+Data losses due to non-response, insufficient completion of questionnaires and delays in data submission are also replaced with estimates.
+2. In the case of Intrastat, the statistics compiled based on the special trade system do not coincide with the data compiled on the basis of the special trade system of customs declarations.
 A large proportion of goods, which formerly moved under the supervision of customs authorities in customs warehouses and which were not taken into account in statistics according to the rules of the special trade system, are now in free circulation and included into statistics, as customs warehouses were replaced by intermediate depots in internal EU trade.
-3. Since 2018, statistical units have been formed which influence the statistics published by economic activities.
-For example, while previously the economic activity of an enterprise was manufacturing, after forming a statistical enterprise, the enterprise was categorised under construction instead. | |
+3. Since 2018, statistical units have been formed which influence the statistics published by economic activity.
+For example, there may have been an enterprise whose economic activity was previously manufacturing but, after forming a statistical enterprise, the enterprise was categorised under construction instead. | |

 Foreign trade data collection is not related to other statistics in this field. | |